Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 In truth, the Huntington Crew doesn’t, either, or their handlers would be dead.
 I guess the easiest way to describe the difference is that our dogs are easier to control and have a more diverse skill set.

-Try to send a Huntington Crew dog in to salvage, and the beast may come out with a rat in his mouth.
+Try to send a Huntington Crew dog in to salvage, and the beast may come out with a rat in its mouth.
 Ours will get what he was sent for.

 Our dogs, like all dogs, are empaths, but unlike the Huntington Crew’s handlers, we know what that means.
 Knowing what it means is our ultimate advantage in this war to control the city.